bellingcat/auto-archiver/docs/source/development/style_guide.md

 poetry run pre-commit install
 ```

+Ruff can also be to run automatically.
-Ruff can also be [integrated with most editors](https://docs.astral.sh/ruff/editors/setup/) to run automatically.
+Alternative: Ruff can also be [integrated with most editors](https://docs.astral.sh/ruff/editors/setup/)  for real-time formatting.

-### Linting
+### **Linting (Check Before Pushing) 🔍**

 We recommend you also run the linter before pushing code.

-We have Makefile commands to run common tasks (Note if you're on Windows you might need to install `make` first, or alternatively you can use ruff commands directly):
+We have [Makefile](../../../Makefile) commands to run common tasks.

+Tip: if you're on Windows you might need to install `make` first, or alternatively you can use ruff commands directly.

-This outputs a report of any issues found:
+**Lint Check:** This outputs a report of any issues found, without attempting to fix them:
 ```shell
 make ruff-check
 ```

-To see a more detailed linting report, you can remove the following line from the `pyproject.toml` file:
+Tip: To see a more detailed linting report, you can remove the following line from the `pyproject.toml` file:
 ```toml
 [tool.ruff]